 Students in mental health treatment (or who discontinued treatment within the past three months)

-CTY recommends that students who have exhibited high-risk or disruptive behaviors have been progressing well in treatment and safe at home for at least 12 weeks prior to attending a residential on-campus program.
+CTY recommends that students who have exhibited high-risk or disruptive behaviors have been progressing in treatment and to have been safe at home for at least 12 weeks prior to attending a residential on-campus program.
 Those who have exhibited high-risk or disruptive behavior and plan to attend a residential CTY program sooner than 12 weeks after changes in mental health care (frequency, provider, or approach) or dosage adjustment (titration) of psychotropic medication such as antidepressants, anti-anxiety medications, stimulants, antipsychotics, or mood stabilizers, may benefit from having a conversation with their prescribing psychiatrist or primary treating mental healthcare provider about whether the rigorous academic and social programing and residential environment at CTY is appropriate.